Hydralazine use while Breastfeeding

 Summary of Use during Lactation

-Limited milk level and infant data and a long history of use in postpartum mothers indicate that hydralazine is an acceptable antihypertensive in nursing mothers, even those nursing newborns.
+Limited milk level and infant serum level data and a long history of use in postpartum mothers indicate that hydralazine is an acceptable antihypertensive in nursing mothers, even those nursing newborns.

 Effects in Breastfed Infants